floneum/floneum-site/blog/en/structured_generation_visualized.md

 ![Structured Generation Visualized](./public/assets/structured_generation_visualized.png)

 Text is the universal format for data.
-The code for this post that communicates with JSON and and renders the result with HTML.
-Almost every part of that process is visualized with text.
-LLMs are trained on a giant corpus of web text, so they should be excellent at understanding and writing formats like JSON right?
-Let's try asking a LLM to generate JSON for a character in this format:
+The code for this post is written in text, communicates with JSON and renders the result with HTML.
+Every part of that process can be represented with text.

+LLMs are trained on a giant corpus of text, but can they generate data?
+Most of that text is just prose, but many LLMs are also trained on structured formats like code.
+Let's try asking a LLM to generate structured JSON for a character in this format:

 ```
 {